oliverklee/ext-seminars/Documentation/Installation/AddingPagesToTheFrontEnd/Index.rst

    :alt: Page structure for a minimal setup with online registration

-For a full-blown registration with several list views, two archive pages, the “my events page” (where a user can see the events to which they have signed up), registrations lists for participants and s and front-end editing, the page structure would look like this (usually, you only need some of these pages):
+For a full-blown registration with several list views, two archive pages, the “my registrations page” (where a user can see the events to which they have signed up), registrations lists for participants and s and front-end editing, the page structure would look like this (usually, you only need some of these pages):